ijozic1/Embedded-systems/README.md

 # Embedded-systems
-Repository for course at Faculty of Electrical Engineering in Sarajevo
+Repository for a course at Faculty of Electrical Engineering in Sarajevo